-As a newly-formed tribunal, the Ontario Land Tribunal (OLT) is developing new performance measures and targets to ensure its services and programs are achieving intended objectives.
-These performance measures will be designed to assess the OLT's core business of resolving disputes in an accessible, fair, efficient and timely manner, and determine if cases are proceeding through the system in a timely manner and whether resources are effectively utilized.
-An initial set of measures will be developed by March 31, 2023 for inclusion in the 2022-2023 Annual Report.
-The OLT will continue to refine and expand the measures in subsequent years.

-The OLT will continue to re-evaluate and amend its performance measures, or identify additional metrics and benchmarks as necessary.
+These performance measures are designed to assess the OLT's core business of resolving disputes in an accessible, fair and efficient manner, including whether cases are proceeding through the system in a timely manner and resources are effectively utilized.
+Results of the new measures will be included in the 2023-24 Annual Report.
+The OLT will continue to refine and expand its performance measures in subsequent years and identify additional metrics and benchmarks as necessary.